zenvent/zenvent/_posts/2016-01-01-remote-car-start.md

 ---
 layout: post
 title: "Cellular Car Starter"
-excerpt: "Tutorial: How to start your car with a cellphone."
+excerpt: "How to start your car with a cellphone"
 tags: [tutorial, electronics]
 image: "/images/remoteStart.jpg"
 ---